Buffett says willing to partner with 3G again on 'very large' deals

-Warren Buffett on Saturday said Berkshire Hathaway Inc (BRKa.N) (BRKb.N) would team up again with 3G Capital on more transactions, perhaps very large ones, despite criticism of the Brazilian firm's slashing of too many jobs at HJ Heinz & Co.
+May 3 Warren Buffett on Saturday said Berkshire Hathaway Inc would team up again with 3G Capital on more transactions, perhaps very large ones, despite criticism of the Brazilian firm's slashing of too many jobs at HJ Heinz & Co.

 "I think 3G does a magnificent job of running businesses," Buffett said at Berkshire's annual meeting.
 "We're very likely to partner with them, perhaps on some things that are very large."